zkutasi/homelab/image-version-checker/cupdate/README.md

 # Cupdate

-[Official Site](https://github.com/AlexGustafsson/cupdate).
-A very lightweight solution with Vulnerability scanning included.
+[Cupdate](https://github.com/AlexGustafsson/cupdate) is a very lightweight solution with Vulnerability scanning included.

 ## The setup